Back to all posts

 • guests who want value without being far from central CDMX

-For a deeper neighborhood view, read Narvarte for remote workers and is Narvarte good for digital nomads?.
+For a deeper neighborhood view, read Narvarte for remote workers and Is Narvarte good for digital nomads?.

-Roma Norte, Roma Sur, and Condesa Still Have a Case
+Roma Norte, Roma Sur, and Condesa still have a case

 Narvarte is not automatically right for every couple.

-Roma Norte is better if your relationship thrives on external energy: cafes after breakfast, coworking options when the apartment feels small, restaurants without planning, and the feeling that Mexico City is happening right outside.
+Roma Norte is better if your relationship thrives on external energy: cafes after breakfast, coworking options when the apartment feels small, restaurants without planning, and the sense that Mexico City is happening right outside.
 It can be excellent for a first month if you choose the exact block carefully and do not book above nightlife.

 Roma Sur is the middle option.
 It gives you Roma access with more residential texture, especially if you want to walk north for dinner but sleep in a calmer pocket.
 The tradeoff is that your apartment needs to be stronger because there are fewer immediate backup workspaces than prime Roma Norte.